 But, what if we were to tell you that the secret to an undetectable golden glow lies in the application?
 Yep, unfortunately, self-tanning isn’t just a slap-on-and-go job – there’s method to the madness, especially if you want a blotch-free tan that actually sticks around.

 Luckily, we’ve got you covered.
-Keep scrolling to find out to how to apply fake tan like a pro, and don't forget to read our ultimate guide to fake tan for the body!
+Keep scrolling to find out to how to apply fake tan like a pro.

 1. Scrub up